ditpowuh/CipherScript/README.md

 ```
 #### File(s): #Testing [Folder]
 ```
 The '#Testing' folder contains my testing for certain things.
 '#Testing' is unnecessary; you do not have to download it.
 ```
 #### File(s): Other Files
 ```
-Other files that are within this repository are unnecessary and are not required to be downloaded.
+Some other files that are within this repository are unnecessary and are not required to be download, however, it may change your performance and quality.
+So, it is recommended that you download ALL files.
 ```
 #### Summary
 ```
 Here is a summary of what is above. 'console.html' + 'console.js' + 'default.css' is the console
-for CipherScript and to install CipherScript, download 'setup.js', then, link 'setup.js' with a HTML file (See 'example.html' for an example).
+for CipherScript and to install CipherScript, download 'setup.js', then, link 'setup.js' with a HTML file (See 'example.html' for an example). '#Testing' is a folder which contains my testing.
 ```
-#### List of new things:
+#### List of new methods/functions:
 ```
 CipherScript.wait();
 CipherScript.error();